Can Trump fire special counsel Mueller? Maybe, but the probe would go on.

 Under an executive order spelling out the order of succession at the Justice Department, authority over Mueller would then fall to the associate attorney general, who was Rachel Brand.
 No successor to her has yet been confirmed.

-Authority would then go to the U.S. Attorney for the Eastern District of Virginia, though that position is currently held by an acting official, then to the U.S. Attorney for the Eastern District of North Carolina, Robert Higdon, and then the U.S. Attorney for the Northern District of Texas, Erin Nealy Cox.
+Authority would then go to the U.S. attorney for the Eastern District of Virginia, although that position is currently held by an acting official, then to the U.S. attorney for the Eastern District of North Carolina, Robert Higdon, and then to the U.S. attorney for the Northern District of Texas, Erin Nealy Cox.

 Of course, any move to fire Mueller, either directly or indirectly, would have serious political consequences for the president.